 An ectopic pregnancy can initially look like a normal one, but as it progresses, it can be painful and will need to be terminated.
+Read this post to know more about ectopic pregnancy, its diagnosis, treatment, etc.

 In a conventional pregnancy, the sperm and egg fertilise in the fallopian tube and are implanted in the spongy endometrial lining in the uterus.
 This lining provides all the nutrients necessary for the egg.